orlandomotapires/orlandomotapires/README.md

 # Orlando Mota 👨‍💻

 Hello there!
 I'm Orlando Mota, a passionate Computer Engineering student at SENAI/CIMATEC.
-I'm on a journey to gain experience in the tech world, always eager to learn and face new challenges.
 I have a deep interest in physics, mathematics and quantum computing.

 ## 📚 About Me